-Applications for one Expert position for the .nz Dispute Resolution Service are currently being sought.
+Applications for two Expert positions for the .nz Dispute Resolution Service are currently being sought.

 The Domain Name Commission administers a dispute resolution service (DRS) for .nz domain names.
 The service provides an alternative to the Courts in situations where two parties are in dispute over who has the greater right to use a domain name, and therefore who the true registrant of a .nz domain name should be.